danAtAllworx/simpleOutlookAddIn/README.md

 # simpleOutlookAddIn
 This is just about the simplest VSTO Add-In possible.
 I am just putting it here as a means to send it to MS support in a problem report.
+This solution was created in Visual Studio 2010.